-But I can’t seem to replicate the experience, because I’m simply not in that territory again, and sometimes because I had an expensive wine that I don’t want to buy twice.
+But I can’t seem to replicate the experience, because I’m simply not in that France or Italy anymore (and was only temporary when I was there).

 Much like travelling, I like sampling from unexplored wine terroir.

-Wine sampling dinners, or flights of wine, are informative for the pallet.
-When they bring that yam braised in anise, cinnamon, veggie and chicken stock, baked with thyme, what should I drink?
+Wine sampling dinners, or flights of wine, are informative for the wine training.
+When the waiter brings yam braised in anise, cinnamon, veggie and chicken stock, baked with thyme, what should I drink?
 I’m thinking something white, right?
 A glass of Cedar Hills Pinot Blanc?
-No worries, they’ll decide for you.
+No worries, the sommelier will decide for you.
 But what if I order the lamb, then what?
 Then must I drink a glass of las acequias 2010 Mendoza malbec?
 Yes, yes you should!

 Perhaps my sign is not what I drink, but how much to drink.

-When we celebrated our September anniversary early in our marriage (and early in my wine drinking days), I was brought seven, yes SEVEN, glasses of wine to accompany seven courses.
-Curiously I wasn’t full after this fine dining experience (despite our wallets being empty).
+When we celebrated our fourth wedding anniversary (early in my wine drinking days), I was brought seven, yes SEVEN, glasses of wine to accompany seven courses.
+(Curiously I wasn’t full after this fine dining experience, despite our wallets being empty).
 But I do remember needing the washroom, intensely.